 The fox Hat Trio sing the old songs, celebrating harvest, home, sea and work.
 Drawing inspiration from the great traditional singers of the Anglo-Celtic folk revival they sing in deft harmony with passion and belief.
 All are acknowledged soloists with fine reputations for unaccompanied singing.
 Performing in various guises, over the last few years they […]

-Tawny creates an exciting fusion of rhythm and beat Three multi-instrumentalists draw upon decades of musicianship to produce a spectacular performance- whether it’s a beautiful slow air or a pumping lively jig- these lads will ruffle some red feathers.
-With an array of influences ranging from Appalachian/ American to English folk and pure Irish, they […]
+Martin Reese, Chris Clarkson, Christian Rizzalli and Davydd McDonald join forces to create an exciting fusion of rhythm and beat.
+These exceptionally talented multi-instrumentalists draw upon decades of musicianship to produce a spectacular performance – whether it’s a beautiful slow air or a pumping lively jig.
+With an array of influences ranging from such traditions as […]

 Tapestry is a Maleny-based mixed choral ensemble, performing songs arranged for four-part acapella singing.
 Tapestry has been performing for 14 years.
 The current repertoire includes challenging choral mixed with gospel songs, Australian bush ballads, pop songs and old English madrigals to traditional choir pieces and even a Beatles classic.